EnzecNet/Naked-and-Afraid/README.md

 ## Version History

+* 1.6
+    * Temporarily removed the spawn location system due to a bug
+    * Wearable non-armor items no longer harm the player
 * 1.5
-    * Updated villager mechanics—they no longer spawn naturally and can only be obtained from curing zombie villagers
+    * Villagers no longer spawn naturally and can only be obtained from curing zombie villagers
     * Added a first-join spawn location system
     * Refined the hardcore death system
 * 1.4